Mix-Anik/pyramid-apispec/README.rst

 .. code-block:: python

     from flask import Flask
-    from flask_apispec import use_kwargs, marshal_with
+    from pyramid_apispec import use_kwargs, marshal_with

     from marshmallow import Schema
     from webargs import fields